pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

 tags: [composer, workflow]
 layout: guide
 showtoc: true
-permalink: docs/guides/drupal-9-migration/integrated-composer-convert-custom/
+permalink: docs/guides/drupal-9-migration/
-anchorid: integrated-composer-convert-custom
+anchorid: drupal-9-migration
 editpath: drupal-9-migration/04-integrated-composer-convert-custom.md
 reviewed: "2021-12-10"
 ---

 This doc demonstrates how to convert a non-Composer-managed Drupal 8 site to Integrated Composer while on Drupal 8.

-The process is similar to the [Upgrade Pantheon Drupal 8 Sites to Drupal 9 With Integrated Composer](/guides/drupal-9-migration/upgrade-to-d9) guide, except that you will stay on Drupal 8 with some special considerations for Custom Upstreams, and can defer the Drupal 9 upgrade to later.
+The process is similar to the [Upgrade Pantheon Drupal 8 Sites to Drupal 9 With Integrated Composer](/guides/drupal-9-migration) guide, except that you will stay on Drupal 8 with some special considerations for Custom Upstreams, and can defer the Drupal 9 upgrade to later.

 From a local clone of the site, you will replace the entire site's file structure with the code from Pantheon's Integrated Composer upstream, then re-add your contrib and custom code to the new codebase.
 Then, you will create Multidev environments on individual sites for testing and apply any site-specific code customizations.